lidofinance/alerting-forta/mellow-vaults/README.md

 1. Vault operations
    1. HandleBlock
-      1. 🚨🚨🚨 Vault vaultTotalSupply and vaultUnderlyingTvl is almost same
+      1. 🚨🚨🚨 Vault vaultTotalSupply and vaultUnderlyingTvl is not the same
       2. 🚨🚨🚨 Vault totalSupply more than maximalTotalSupply
       3. 🚨🚨🚨 Vault critical storage slot value changed
       4. 🚨 Vault critical storage not loaded